zoffixznet/r/README.md

 # How to build Rakudo from Source

-The instructions explain how to build latest development version of the [Rakudo compiler](https://perl6.org/).
+These instructions explain how to build latest development version of the [Rakudo compiler](https://perl6.org/).

 ## Linux